ChrisBeeley/notebook/content/docs/strategy/nottshealthcare.md

 # Nottinghamshire Healthcare

-Given the other published materials, what should be the priority for Nottinghamshire Healthcare?
+Given the other [published](https://www.nhsx.nhs.uk/key-tools-and-info/data-saves-lives/) [materials](https://democracy.kent.gov.uk/documents/s96055/Analytics%20-App1.pdf), what should be the priority for Nottinghamshire Healthcare?
 There follows the key elements of the strategy followed by more detail about each.

 * Population Health Intelligence
 * Driving innovation and quality
 * Whole system demand and capacity intelligence
-* Intelligent decision support for clinicians
+* Intelligent decision support

 ## Population health intelligence